Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Experimental Setup

 \subsection{Baseline Methods}

 We describe the configurations of all baseline methods used for comparison.
 Where necessary, we adapt our diffusion training and sampling codebase to implement their respective constraint mechanisms.

-\textbf{ECI-sampling.} We follow the approach of directly substituting hard constraints onto the posterior mean $\mathbb{E}[x_0 \mid x_t]$ based on a predefined observation mask.
+\textbf{ECI-sampling.} We follow the approach of directly substituting hard constraints into the posterior mean $\mathbb{E}[x_0 \mid x_t]$ based on a predefined observation mask.
 Specifically, we project these constraints at each DDIM step \cite{song2021ddim} using a correction operator $C$:

 where $t$ flows backward from 1 to 0, and $\hat{\vx}_\theta$ denotes the posterior mean estimated using Tweedie's formula.

 \textbf{DiffusionPDE.} This method employs diffusion posterior sampling (DPS) \cite{chung2022dps}, where each intermediate sample $\vx_t$ is guided by the gradient of the PDE residual evaluated on the posterior mean: